microsoft/nni/docs/en_US/hpo_benchmark.rst

 By default, the script runs the benchmark on all embedded tuners in NNI.
 If provided a list of tuners in [tuner-names], it only runs the tuners in the list.
 Currently, the following tuner names are supported: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "Hyperband", "BOHB".
 It is also possible to evaluate custom tuners.
 See the next sections for details.

+By default, the script runs the specified tuners against the specified benchmark one by one.
+To run all the experiments simultaneously in the background, set the "serialize" flag to false in ``runbenchmark_nni.sh``.

 Note: the SMAC tuner and the BOHB advisor has to be manually installed before any experiments can be run on it.
 Please refer to `this page <https://nni.readthedocs.io/en/stable/Tuner/BuiltinTuner.html?highlight=nni>`_ for more details on installing SMAC and BOHB.

 Run customized benchmarks on existing tuners